 I was determined to uncover a worthy rationale for this widespread behavior.
 Conversing with men on the matter only contributed to my confusion.
 I recognized immediately that one month was barely enough time to scratch the surface of understanding, let alone to become part of the solution.

-Many influences have come and gone in Uganda; yet gender remains prominent.
+Many influences have come and gone in rural Uganda; yet gender remains a prominent determiner of roles.
 The lines were drawn and the distinction was abundantly clear.
 Men are superior in strength, intelligence, marriage, health and in rights.
 Their value far exceeds the worth of any woman, and this perspective was daunting.

 My heart ached for women that didn’t have the freedom to marry for love.
 That did not have the luxury of choosing to start a family when they are mentally and physically prepared.
 That had accepted a shared marriage as a second or third wife.
 Whom could not read or write but longed to.
 Whom could not protect themselves or their children from disease nor properly treat it once they contracted one.